 - 1. a. public water supplies after reasonable treatment,

-- b. industrial water supplies after reasonable treatment,

-- c. agricultural water supplies;
+- b. industrial water supplies after reasonable treatment,c. agricultural water supplies;

 - 2. a. maintenance of resident fish and other aquatic life,

 - b. passage of anadromous fish,

 - c. wildlife;

 - 3. recreation secondary contact;

 - 4. navigation.

-As noted in the table above, this segment of the identified waterbody is impaired for several parameters as shown in the chart above.
+As noted above, these segments of the identified waterbodies are impaired for several parameters.
 This permit action requires the permittee to reduce the combined sewer overflow volume, frequency and duration at CSO outfalls which should have a corresponding decrease on the discharge of toxic pollutants.